stackitcloud/stackit-cli/docs/stackit_config_set.md

 ### Synopsis

 Sets CLI configuration options.
-All of the configuration options can be set using an environment variable, which takes precedence over what is configured.
+Every configuration option can be set using an environment variable, which takes precedence over what is configured.
 The environment variable is the name of the flag, with underscores ("_") instead of dashes ("-") and the "STACKIT" prefix.
 Example: you can set the project ID by running this command with the --project-id flag set or by setting the environment variable STACKIT_PROJECT_ID.